How to register your app for Office 365 with OAuth 2.0 authentication

 | Lukas Pokorny

 The following steps describe how to register a desktop or mobile application for delegated access, which is suitable for desktop, mobile, or web applications with a single signed-in user present.
-For unattended applications, such as services or deamons with no user present, see Office 365 with OAuth 2.0 in app-only mode.
+For unattended applications, such as services or daemons with no user present, see Office 365 with OAuth 2.0 in app-only mode.
 The steps below only apply to applications using delegated access.

 1. Log into Azure Portal.
 If you don't have an account there yet, create it and set up a tenant.